webProtein/webProteinShaker/README.md

 The goal of this project is to create a web interface for Peptide Shaker (original link at http://compomics.github.io/projects/peptide-shaker.html)

 Initial goal is to find a widget library for the project.

+Update: First widget library that would work in this jsFiddle example: http://jsfiddle.net/555hzebn/4/